 The 1997 Colorado Springs Open Space Plan targeted Blodgett Open Space as a candidate area for conservation because of its location in the foothills and diverse plant communities and valuable wildlife habitat.
 It was the only such area in the northwest area of the city on the Open Space Master Plan.
 Blodgett Open Space also falls within Queen’s Canyon, one of three critical preservation candidate lands identified in the 1998 Front Range Mountain Backdrop Study.

 In March 2001, the City of Colorado Springs purchased Blodgett Open Space from Peregrine for $2.4 million.
 The funding for the acquisition came from the City’s Trails, Open Space, and Parks (TOPS) sales tax.

-The 167-acre open space parcel offers a beautiful mountain setting for people to walk along existing roads and new trails.
-It has active streams, transitions from Ponderosa to Douglas fir, and is home to the peregrine falcon.
-The open space is next to Blodgett Peak itself and to Pike National Forest, both currently closed due to damage from the Waldo Canyon Fire.
+The open space closed due to damage from the Waldo Canyon Fire.
 In 2013, TOSC worked with the City of Colorado Springs to host a series of community meetings and hikes in the open space, to view the fire damage and ongoing restoration efforts.
-The City worked with TOSC, citizens, and neighborhood groups to restore the open space to public use as soon as it was safely possible.
+The City worked with TOSC, citizens, and neighborhood groups to restore public access to this beautiful area.